elewisQA/RecipieList/README.md

 These test the API service and controller files.
 *NOTE:* The Recipe-Service integration test is not complete as I ran out of time to find and fix the problems with it.

+### JMeter
+JMeter test-plan and results can be found under `src/test/resources/JMeter`
+This includes a load-test and a spike-test.

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management